A Survey on Safe Multi-Modal Learning System: Monitoring-Anomaly Detection

 \subsection{Benchmark}

-When evaluating Vision-Language MAD, commonly used benchmark datasets include MVTec-AD, VisA, and MTD.
-These datasets are annotated at the pixel level and cover a wide range of object subsets.
-Datasets for Video Surveillance MAD include ShanghaiTech and XD-Violence, an audiovisual abnormal dataset.
+In failure detection, datasets typically consist of normal data without explicitly labeled anomaly subsets.
+For failure detection in MAD, datasets vary widely, covering areas from medical imaging to image-text corpora.
+Conversely, in AD scenarios, datasets are specifically annotated to highlight anomalies.
+When evaluating Vision-Language MAD, commonly used benchmark datasets include MVTec-AD \cite{bergmann2019mvtec}, VisA \cite{zou2022spot}, KSDD2 \cite{bovzivc2021mixed}, MPDD \cite{jezek2021deep}, MTD \cite{huang2020surface}, etc. These industrial inspection datasets are annotated at the pixel level and cover a wide range of object subsets.
+Datasets for Video Surveillance MAD include ShanghaiTech \cite{liu2018future}, UCF-Crime \cite{sultani2018real} and XD-Violence \cite{wu2020not}, an audiovisual abnormal dataset.
 Performance evaluation is primarily based on metrics such as the area under the ROC curve, area under the precision-recall curve, and F1 score.
-Other metrics include Per-Region Overlap scores, which assesses anomaly segmentation performance, and Average Precision.
+Other metrics include Per-Region Overlap scores, which assess anomaly segmentation performance, and Average Precision.